 At Renaissance Recovery, we know how hard it is to struggle with addiction.
 It can become easy to fall into old, unhealthy habits once we have left treatment and are back in our regular environments.
 Drinking and drug use are some of the most common ways people release unwanted emotions, and without a recovery toolbox they are much more likely to slip back into these patterns

 Getting professional help can be your first line of attack when battling these addictions.
-At Renaissance Recovery in Huntington Beach, CA, we know how hard the process of overcoming addiction can be for you and your loved ones.
+At Renaissance Recovery near Huntington Beach, CA, we know how hard the process of overcoming addiction can be for you and your loved ones.
 Asking for help can be your first step to recovery.
 Knowing that we cannot heal alone, without help can be freeing and empowering.

 We have helped so many restart their new drug-free lives.
 Let us help you get to the root cause of your addictions and break free.
 From therapy, to detox to aftercare, we have you covered on your spectrum of recovery.